 Reebok: Reebok is offering 50% off shoes and apparel to teachers, nurses, military personnel, first responders, and government employees.
 See our post for full details.

 Rothy’s: Rothy’s is expanding the existing school teacher discount program to include first responders and medical professionals like doctors, nurses or hospital staff.
 They are now offering four 20% off codes, and a one-time 50% off code for employees as a way of saying thanks.
 Shoppers must verify eligibility by May 31 to participate.
 Be aware that the 50% discount is limited to select styles and one item per order.
 Start shopping and verifying eligibility here.

 Sam’s Club: Beginning April 19, Sam’s Club will launch “Hero Hours” every Sunday from 8 to 10 a.m.
 During this time first responders and health care workers can shop inside clubs even if they don’t have a membership.
 Check here for more details about special shopping hours at Sam’s Club and other Kansas City retailers.
 Considering a Sam’s Club membership?
 Find out how you can save up to 60% off the cost of an annual membership.

 Snickers: Get your favorite essential worker a FREE Snickers bar.

 Sonos’s: Starting May 5, Starting today, Sonos is offering a 30% discount on online purchases to verified healthcare workers and first responders.
 Read more here about how you can shop for their quality speakers.

 Starbucks: The iconic coffee cafe is giving all front-line responders a FREE tall brewed coffee — hot or iced.
-The giveaway runs from March 25 to May 3.
+The giveaway runs from through May 31.